squid-cache/squid-cache.github.io/docs/SquidFaq/RelatedSoftware.md

-The [Cacheability Engine](http://www.mnot.net/cacheability/) is a python script that validates an URL, analyzing the clues a web server gives to understand how cacheable is the served content.
+The [Cacheability Engine](http://www.mnot.net/cacheability/) is a python script that validates an URL, analyzing the clues a web server gives to understand how cachable is the served content.